-During the winter semester winterwood of deciduous trees and shrubs with respect studied plant is to identification.
+During the winter semester the winterwood of deciduous trees and shrubs is studied with respect to plant identification.
 Foliage plants for interior plantscapes will be studied as well as aquatic plants and additional woody plant cultivars.
-This course involves selfdirected study.
+This course involves self-directed study.